elementalcollision/GraphMemory-IDE/docs/condon-migration/migration/roadmap.md

-# Condon Migration Roadmap
+# Codon Migration Roadmap

 ## Overview

-This roadmap provides a comprehensive step-by-step plan for migrating the GraphMemory-IDE project to Condon's free-threaded Python environment.
+This roadmap provides a comprehensive step-by-step plan for migrating the GraphMemory-IDE project to Codon's free-threaded Python environment.
 The migration is prioritized based on compatibility issues, performance impact, thread safety, and business value.

 ## Migration Strategy